 Other animals – In the countryside you will also learn to note observations about other wildlife.
 You will quickly learn how to recognize certain animal’s tracks as well as flight and song patterns.

 The center also has a farming component.
-The center has both a smallholding (small farm) and vegetable garden that need to be tended to.
+The center has both a smallholding (small farm) and vegetable garden that need tending.

 Smallholding/Vegetable Garden – The work in the vegetable garden in seasonal.
 In March, you will prepare the soil using horse traction.
 From March to June, you will be planting and weeding.
 The work in the smallholding will be with the poultry and horses.
-Your precise activities will be decided on once you are there.
+Your precise activities will be decided upon once you arrive.

 Repairs – You may need to deal with repairs and improvements to fences and gates around the center.

 Typical Day: The hours you volunteer are up to you, but we recommend 4-6 hours a day, 5 days a week, to make a meaningful contribution.
-You also have the choice to volunteer on weekends, as animals require daily care.
-Your day will usually start with breakfast in your accommodation before getting ready for activities starting at 10 am.
+You also have the option to volunteer on weekends, as animals require daily care.
+Your day will usually start with breakfast in your accommodation before getting ready for activities, which start at 10 am.
 If you are interested in the study of azure - winged magpies, then your day will start at dawn to observe the birds’ behaviour.
 In this case, you will have time for breakfast afterwards.
 The rest of the day will consist of observation, research and any needed repairs on the grounds.